 About Spanning Tree Protocol

 Administrators who must configure a highly-available network can set up redundant links between switches to avoid network downtime.
-However, if not implemented correctly, network loops can occur that disrupt communication.
+However, if not implemented correctly, redundant links can cause network loops that disrupt communication.

 You can enable Spanning Tree Protocol for: